ChandrikaDS/Chandrika-CypressProject/README.md

 Provide a valid github username and password to pull all the repositories

-npm test to the same amazon test flow
+npm test to the check the amazon website test flow